dthung1602/MangaBookmark/README.md

 To lint BE `yarn lint-be`, to lint FE: `yarn lint-fe`, and to lint both just run `yarn lint`.

 There's no test for FE (yet). `yarn test-be` would obviously run test for BE.

+## Deployment

+1. Set up you hosting service
+2. Clone this git repo to your machine
+3. Prepare environment
+   - Copy `.env.development` to `.env`
+   - Replace mock keys by your real API keys
+   - Set `NOVE_ENV=production`
+   - Set `PORT` to the your app's desired working port
+4. Run `build.sh`

 <!-- ROADMAP -->